xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-- To avoid the trouble of having to type in your password everytime you log into your ieng6 using your ssh key is to create whats called a ssh-keygen.
+- To avoid the trouble of having to type in your password everytime you log into your ieng6 using your ssh key, we can create whats called a ssh-keygen.
 Run ssh-keygen on your computer and it should look like this:
 - ![ssh-keygen](https://user-images.githubusercontent.com/92359561/149452820-452ded7f-2825-4c33-850e-3ed64f34136b.png)
 - This created two files - one with your private key and one with your public key.
-Therefore, we now need to cope the public key to the .ssh directory by doing the following steps on the server:
+Therefore, we now need to copy the public key to the .ssh directory by doing the following steps on the server:

 ![pub-key](https://user-images.githubusercontent.com/92359561/149453178-b9c20ff0-ecc1-49a7-8bd6-71afd14f1186.png)